 The Discharge in Bankruptcy

 There are good times and bad times, thankfully there can be assistance in bad times especially if financial difficulties are causing some of the bad times.
 While bankruptcy may not be the cure for all that ails you sometimes it can offer relief from financial difficulties especially if you are seeking to have some personal consumer debt permanently excused or discharged.
-To see if bankruptcy may be a route to a fresh start you can consult with the Montgomery, Selma, and Central Alabama bankruptcy attorneys at The Sellers Law Firm.
+To see if bankruptcy may be a route to a fresh start you can consult with the Montgomery bankruptcy attorneys or Selma bankruptcy attorneys at The Sellers Law Firm.

 Remember that these are just two of the limitations to discharge there are also specialized types of debt that may not be dischargeable including child support, fines and court costs for criminal activity, student loans, and back taxes.
-If the means test and the equity test do not limit your discharge and you are not seeking to discharge specialized debt then there is a wide range of debt that can be discharged.
+If the means test and the equity test do not limit your discharge and you are not seeking to discharge specialized debt, then there is a wide range of debt that can be discharged.
 Dischargeable debt includes but may not be limited to credit card, medical, personal loan, deficiency amounts on repossessed vehicles and foreclosed property, prior utility service, and civil judgments for nonintentional acts such as auto accidents.
-So while the discharge in bankruptcy can help you get out of a tough financial situation there are limitations to debt discharge and counseling with a knowledgeable Montgomery, Selma, and Central Alabama bankruptcy attorney such as those at The Sellers Law Firm should be your first stop.
+So, while the discharge in bankruptcy can help you get out of a tough financial situation there are limitations to debt discharge and counseling with a knowledgeable Montgomery bankruptcy attorney or Selma bankruptcy attorney such as those at The Sellers Law Firm should be your first stop.

 The Sellers Law Firm has four offices conveniently located throughout Central Alabama.
 We are located in Montgomery, Selma, Greenville, and Troy.
 All consultations are free, and our phone lines are answered 24 hours a day.
+We can usually meet with you within 24 hours!
 When you meet with us, we will develop a strategy plan to help you overcome any financial issues that you may be having.
 Our team is here to help you with Chapter 13 and Chapter 7 bankruptcies.
 You may reach us by calling or texting us at 334-LAWYERS (529-9377).
 You may also email us at email@example.com or by using the Contact Form on our website.
 Remember that doing nothing changes nothing so contact us today for immediate assistance!

 The Sellers Law Firm is designated a debt relief agency by an Act of Congress and the President of the United States.
 We have proudly assisted people seeking relief under the U.S. Bankruptcy Code for four decades.